fbpx

 Alcohol

-Possession and /or use of alcohol is forbidden by participants (regardless of age of majority) at activities held for attendance by youth (whether they are 4-H member or not).
+Possession and /or use of alcohol is forbidden by participants (regardless of age of majority) at activities held for attendance by youth (whether they are 4-H youth or not).
 Any disregard for this policy will result in disciplinary action.

 Event organizers must ensure the following is adhered to: